Massachusetts Commercial Tenant CAM Audit Rights [2026 Guide]

 Cambridge has emerged as the largest biotech real estate cluster in the United States, with Kendall Square, Cambridge Crossing, and the Alewife corridor housing major pharmaceutical and biotech tenants in purpose-built lab office buildings.
 Biotech CAM issues include:

 Lab-grade infrastructure maintenance billed as standard CAM.
 Biotech lab buildings require specialized HVAC (precise temperature/humidity controls, fume hood exhaust systems), enhanced electrical infrastructure, and hazardous material handling systems.
-These systems are installed for specific tenants who need them.
 When a standard office tenant occupies the same building, or when a biotech tenant moves out and the building reverts to office use, the cost of maintaining lab-grade infrastructure that no current tenant requires is not a legitimate CAM pass-through.
 CAMAudit's Rule 2 identifies these above-standard infrastructure costs.

 Worked Example: Boston Office Tenant